craigsturgis/craigsturgisdotcom-netlify/src/pages/posts/“the-system”-i-use-to-try-to-run-my-life-better.md

 I don’t want to let myself down or make commitments I won’t be able to live up to.

-I want to live a great life full of great days—  have a fulfilling family life and career, plus get to explore as many of the interests and joys of learning, exploration, community, and service as I can.
+I want to live a life full of [great days](/posts/core-values/)—  have a fulfilling family life and career, plus get to explore as many of the interests and joys of learning, exploration, community, and service as I can.

 In order to be more effective at that I need to be thoughtful in a way that powers the intentionality I try to practice.

 ###The challenge

 I do sometimes struggle with the magnitude of information I’m trying to keep and organize.
-There’s always a danger of making this type of system unmanageable or that the work of managing it starts to crowd out the doing.
+There’s always a danger of making this type of system unmanageable or that the work of managing it starts to crowd out the work it's meant to support.

 I have to be mindful to not let things get too out of balance and that I’m spending more time making progress on the things I care about vs. tinkering with organizing the system itself.